ZakarFin/zakarfin.github.io/snippets/wsl.md

     backend_flush_after = 0                # measured in pages, 0 disables
     wal_writer_flush_after = 0              # measured in pages, 0 disables
     checkpoint_flush_after = 0              # measured in pages, 0 disables

+Note!
+Having automatic management of Virtual Memory/paging file size (tip 1) might also result in postgresql not starting saying the data files are corrupted.

+Note 2!
+I only needed to add these after the 2019 spring update of Windows 10.
+Also needed to disabling auto pagefile sizing for things to start working again properly.

 ### "No installed distributions found"